 How to Avoid Future Evictions

 Screening potential tenants is usually the best way to avoid having to start a legal eviction procedure.
 However, building an excellent landlord-tenant relationship also helps prevent situations where full evictions are unavoidable.
 Eviction lawsuits are costly and stressful for landlords.
-Simply put, it makes for good business senses to avoid having to evict someone in the future.
+Simply put, it makes for good business senses to avoid having to start an eviction process in the future.

 It makes for good sense to adopt a proactive approach to building a good relationship with tenants.
 Remember, just because you own the property, you give up certain rights on the property when you sign a lease agreement.
 While the tenant is paying rent, they have more rights to live there than you.